ewarwick/com.dotcms.graphql.cache/README.md

 # GraphQL Query Cache

 This repo provides a web interceptor that caches the response from a dotCMS graphql query.
 Currently, the cache TTL is hard coded at 120 seconds which means your graphql responses for the same query will not change unless the query changes.

+The plugin will set a header if the cache is a hit or a miss, e.g.
+`x-graphql-cache: hit`

-In practice, this is easy to do by adding a comment in your graph query, e.g. these two queries will be cached separately.
+It is easy to invalidate or punch through the cache by adding a comment in your graph query, e.g. these two queries will be cached separately.

 ```
 {